alex1craig/pgs-compare/README.md

 Visualize PGS analysis results.

 Parameters:

 - `trait_id` (str, optional): Trait ID.
 Used for organizing output if provided.
 - `analysis_results` (dict, optional): Analysis results from analyze().
+  If None, will try to load from the standard location based on trait_id.
 - `show_error_bars` (bool): Whether to display error bars on plots.
 Default is False.

 Returns:

 - dict: Dictionary with paths to the generated plots

 #### run_pipeline